y-scope/clp/docs/src/dev-guide/components-core/index.md

 ### Source Dependencies

 We use both git submodules and third-party source packages.
-To download all, you can run this `task`
+To download all, run this `task`
 command:

 ```shell